-On this day, some key rule changes are introduced, two star State of Origin centres are born, and the Storm win one of the most lopsided grand final rematches ever.
+On this day in rugby league history, some key rule changes are introduced, two star State of Origin centres are born, and the Storm win one of the most lopsided grand final rematches ever.

 Queensland Origin forward Gary Smith was born in the Queensland town of Nanango, making his first-grade debut with Brisbane Brothers as a 17-year-old.
 He played for the Maroons in the 1987 Origin series and won a premiership with Brothers the same year.
 Smith spent his final years with North Sydney before his 1992 retirement.

 Brent Tate was born on this day in Roma, Queensland.
 The hard-running centre made his NRL debut for Brisbane in 2001 and by the end of 2002 had represented his state and country as the Maroons regained the State of Origin title and Australia defeated New Zealand.
 In 2006 he enjoyed a dream season, winning man-of-the-match honours in Queensland's series-winning Origin III victory, then scoring in Brisbane's grand final win and Australia's win in the Tri-Nations final over New Zealand.
 He represented the Broncos, Warriors and Cowboys in a 14-year career, also playing 23 Origins and 26 Tests before his retirement in 2014.

 NSW Origin and Brisbane Broncos star James Roberts was born.
 A lightning quick centre who made his NRL debut as a teenager in 2011, Roberts had stints at the Rabbitohs, Panthers and Titans before signing on with Brisbane for the 2016 season.
 He represented the Indigenous All Stars that year and made represented the Blues two years later as NSW reclaimed the State of Origin title.
 After scoring 40 tries in 79 games for Brisbane, Roberts was in the early stages of his fourth season at Red Hill when he was granted a release by the Broncos to return to Sydney and join the Rabbitohs.
 He is the nephew of former NRL player Amos Roberts and the cousin of fellow footballers Greg Inglis, Anthony Mundine, Albert Kelly, Brian Kelly and Tyronne Roberts-Davis.